Gauss–Markov theorem: Statement

 The theorem now states that the OLS estimator is a best linear unbiased estimator (BLUE).

-The main idea of the proof is that the least-squares estimator is uncorrelated with every linear unbiased estimator of zero, i.e., with every linear combination $a_1y_1+\cdots+a_ny_n$ whose coefficients do not depend upon the unobservable $\beta$ but whose expected value is always zero.
+The main idea of the proof is that the least-squares estimator is uncorrelated with every linear unbiased estimator of zero, i.e., with every linear combination $a_1 y_1 + \cdots + a_n y_n$ whose coefficients do not depend upon the unobservable $\beta$ but whose expected value is always zero.

 Remark

 Proof that the OLS indeed minimizes the sum of squares of residuals may proceed as follows with a calculation of the Hessian matrix and showing that it is positive definite.